Shakour-Data/AutoProjectManagement/Docs/entire_project/architecture.md

 - **GitHub integration** for repository management
 - **Modular architecture** with clear separation of concerns

-This architecture accurately reflects the actual implementation rather than over-engineered designs.
+This architecture is simpler and more focused than previously documented, accurately reflecting the actual implementation rather than over-engineered designs.